Zambezi Region: Tourism

-Bwabwata National Park is 6100 km2 and extends for about 180 km from the Kavango River River in the west to the Kwando River in the east.
+Bwabwata National Park is 6100 km2 and extends for about 180 km from the Kavango River in the west to the Kwando River in the east.
 Deciduous woodlands are dominated by trees such as wild seringa, copalwood and Zambezi teak.
-While the park is sanctuary to 35 large and numerous small game species, visitors are not likely to see many of these animals as vehicles are restricted to the road between Kavango and Eastern Caprivi.
-Animals likely to be seen are elephant, roan and kudu, buffalo occur towards the west.
+While the park is sanctuary to 35 large and numerous small game species, visitors are not likely to see many of these animals, as vehicles are restricted to the road between Kavango and Eastern Zambezi.
+Animals likely to be seen are elephant, roan and kudu.
+Buffalo occur towards the west.
 As many as 339 bird species have been recorded in the west of the Zambezi Region.

 The wild and little visited Nkasa Rupara National Park (formerly Mamili National Park) is Namibia's equivalent of the Okavango Delta, a watery wonderland of wildlife rich islands, river channels and wetlands.
 The focal points of the 320 km2 national park are Nkasa and Lupala, two large islands in the Kwando/Linyati river.
 During the dry season the islands can be reached by road but after the rains 80% of the area becomes flooded, cutting them off from the mainland.

 Mudumu National Park is a vast 1000 km2 expanse of dense savannah and mopane woodland with the Kwando River at its western border.
 The park is home to small populations of sitatunga and red lechwe while spotted neck otter, hippo and crocodile inhabit the waterways.
 Animals to be encountered are elephant, buffalo, roan, sable, kudu, impala, oribi, zebra, wild dog as well as some 430 species of birds.

 The Namibian Wetland Route, established in 2005, is a local tourism association of businesses along a route from Divundu to Impalila.